Rent in community housing

 If you disagree

 Your provider determines the market rent for your property.
-You have a right to appeal the market rent for the property that you are renting.
+If you disagree on that amount, you have a right to appeal the market rent for the property that you are renting.
 Make this appeal to your community housing provider.